Read This First

 Prompt 3: Some suggest it is senseless to directly engage someone who tends to employ false equivalencies.
 We should instead focus on educating the silent audience observing the interaction What is your advice on this?

-The section turns on Consider the Platform.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Consider the Platform in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Consider the Platform, It seems many false equivalencies are based on the inclusion of vague, and Evaluating Statements for False Equivalency.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Consider the Platform, It seems many false equivalencies are based on the inclusion of vague, and Evaluating Statements for False Equivalency in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Clarify Intentions